-The investments of the Bank in PTCs have been marked to market on the basis of the Base Yield Curve and the applicable spreads as per the spread matrix relative to the Weighted Average Maturity of the paper as notified by Fixed Income Money Market and Derivative Association of India (FIMMDA).
+The investments of the Bank in PTCs have been marked to market on the basis of the Base Yield Curve and the applicable spreads as per the spread matrix notified by Fixed Income Money Market and Derivative Association of India (FIMMDA) based on the Weighted Average Maturity of the paper.

 The Bank has made investments in Pass Through Certificates (PTCs) of Rs.
-8,893,125 thousand as at 30 June 2022.
+1,927,487 thousand as at 30 June 2023.
 The risk weights applied under the Standardized approach are prescribed by the RBI and are based on the asset class to which the exposure is assigned.